E-IckArt/API_Parking_NodeJS/README.md

 -   Node JS
 -   npm (provided with Node JS)
+-   MongoDB (you can also use cloud applicationMongoDB atlas)

 These are the dependencies the project requires :

 -   Express
 -   Nodemon
+-   MongoDB
+-   Mongoose

 Take a look at package.json file for versions of dependencies I have worked with.